Catholic Core Education, Humanities and Natural Science

-In order to IMPACT, students must be able to:
+In order to have an impact, students must be able to:

 - Describe strategies and demonstrate a desire to learn independently.

-- Can use critical thinking and logical reasoning to sift truth from falsehood.
+- Use critical thinking and logical reasoning to sift truth from falsehood.

 - Communicate and evangelize using empathetic listening and applying reason in a logical form.

-In order to have an IMPACT CULTURE, students must be able to:
+In order to impact culture, students must be able to

 - Analyze the causes of culture and evaluate culture's impact on the individual, family and society.

-- Demonstrate intimacy with the Sacred Page through academic work.
+- Demonstrate an intimacy with the Sacred Page through academic work.